-A refusal to submit to a chemical breath or urine test upon request of a law enforcement officers as provided in this section shall be admissible into evidence in any criminal proceeding.
+A refusal to submit to a chemical breath or urine test upon request of a law enforcement officer as provided in this section shall be admissible into evidence in any criminal proceeding.

 Officers in the field often make mistakes when dealing with the CDL holder or the driver of a commercial motor vehicle during a DUI investigation.

 Notice of Commercial Driver’s License (CDL) Disqualification in Florida

 You will receive a notice of commercial driver’s license privilege disqualification under Florida Statute 322.64.
 The Commercial Vehicle Citation for a BAC of .04 or above is typically hand-written on the form for HSMV 78005.

 The notice is issued under one of the following circumstances: